bvdsanden/SecurityPrivacyReferenceArchitecture/05-introduction.rst

 always be one of the most important subjects within IT the importance of good security and privacy will keep growing since companies will be even more depending on IT.
 Also the influence of IT will go deeper into our lives.
-Next to safety security and privacy will become more important when we realize the potential risks that come with new IT technologies.
+Next to safety, security and privacy will become more important when we realize the potential risks that come with new IT technologies.

 This reference architecture is created to improve security and privacy